Telegraph Hill, San Francisco: Malloch Building and Julius' Castle

+Wildlife

 Parrots

-Today Telegraph Hill is known for supporting a flock of feral parrots, primarily red-masked parakeets (Aratinga erythrogenys), descended from escaped or released pets.
+Telegraph Hill is known for supporting a flock of feral parrots, a mix of red-masked parakeets (Psittacara erythrogenys) and mitred parakeets (Psittacara mitratus), descended from escaped or released pets.
+The birds, known in the bird trade as cherry-headed conures, are native to Peru and Ecuador.
+They have established a breeding colony with the support of some residents, and through the help of volunteers with Mickaboo Companion Bird Rescue.

 The flock was popularized by a book and subsequent documentary (2003), both titled The Wild Parrots of Telegraph Hill.

-The birds, known in the bird trade as cherry-headed conures, are native to Peru and Ecuador.
-They have established a breeding colony with the support of some residents, as reported in the film The Wild Parrots of Telegraph Hill, and through the help of volunteers with Mickaboo Companion Bird Rescue.
-They range widely, including along The Embarcadero and in the Presidio.
+The book and the subject of the documentary is Mark Bittner, the birds' caretaker for many years, who originally came to the Filbert Steps as caretaker for a house there during the 1990s and soon bonded with the flock of feral parakeets that were establishing themselves in the area.

+According to Bittner, the term "The Wild Parrots of Telegraph Hill", while poetic, is a misnomer, and the flock ranges widely and is not centered on Telegraph Hill.
+Even in the area of San Francisco around Telegraph Hill, the place where the parakeets commonly nest and are most reliably seen is in Sue Bierman Park near the Ferry Building.
+Currently (as of 2024), feral parakeets are regularly seen in many of San Francisco's parks and into suburban areas as well.

 A controversial San Francisco city ordinance that prohibits the feeding of parrots in public spaces passed on June 5, 2007.
-The feeding ban was championed by Mark Bittner, the birds' most outspoken supporter who fed them for years and wrote the book The Wild Parrots of Telegraph Hill.
+The feeding ban was championed by Mark Bittner, who had previously fed them for years.
 Other local conservationists also supported the ban, though some residents continue to object.

+In 2023, the San Francisco Board of Supervisors passed a resolution designating the conures as San Francisco's Official Animal.
+The species was chosen by a poll on Twitter, and barely beat out the California sea lion, best known locally as an attraction at Pier 39.